 Please refer to Appendix 2 to see a sample title page.

-Where a thesis consists of more than one volume, each volume must contain a title page in the form set out above and also include the appropriate volume number, and the total number of volumes, e.g. Volume I of III.

-A thesis which is referred for re-examination must bear the year of resubmission on both the spine and the title-page and not the year of the original submission; a Notice of Resubmission Form and the appropriate fee are always required).
+A thesis which is referred for re-examination must bear the year of resubmission on the title-page and not the year of the original submission; a Notice of Resubmission Form and the appropriate fee are always required.

 LIST OF CONTENTS